-Joe Perry Reportedy Hospitalized After Collapsing at Concert
+Joe Perry Hospitalized After Collapsing at Concert

-Joe Perry Reportedly Hospitalized After Collapsing at Billy Joel Concert
+Joe Perry Hospitalized After Collapsing at Billy Joel Concert

-Joe Perry reportedly collapsed backstage after making a guest appearance at Billy Joel's Madison Square Garden concert last night.
-He apparently required 40 minutes of work from paramedics - including a tracheal tube down his throat - before being rushed to the hospital on a stretcher.
+Joe Perry collapsed backstage after making a guest appearance at Billy Joel's Madison Square Garden concert last night.
+According to a statement from his publicist, the Aerosmith guitarist is currently "alert and responsive" in an unspecified hospital.

+"Following a guest performance during Billy Joel’s show last night at Madison Square Garden," the statement reads, "Joe Perry experienced shortness of breath and was treated backstage by paramedics who gave the guitarist oxygen and used a tracheal tube to clear his airway before taking him to a hospital.
+This morning Perry remains in the hospital where he is alert and responsive.
+The Aerosmith guitarist will be unable to appear today at Rock And Roll Fantasy Camp in Florida and apologizes to those attending.
+Perry is expected to return to the road later this month."

-According to TMZ, the Aerosmith guitarist had just finished performing "Walk This Way" with Joel before collapsing and "looking terrible" in his dressing room.
+According to TMZ, the Aerosmith guitarist had just finished performing "Walk This Way" with Joel before collapsing in his dressing room.
 The show continued, with Joel reportedly unaware of the backstage emergency.

 Just moments before the incident, fans were wowed by Perry's guitar performance, with band member Mike DelGuidice singing lead vocals on the Toys in the Attic single.